ryanolf/nfc-nci-sys/README.md

 # nfc-nci-sys

 Rust FFI bindings for NXP's [linux_nfc-nci library](https://github.com/NXPNFCLinux/linux_libnfc-nci).
-Generated with bindgen. linux_nfc-nci must be built and available for the target platform.
-Set the environment variables NFC_NCI_LINUX_LIB_DIR and NFC_NCI_LINUX_INCLUDE_DIR to point to the relevant directories continaing library and headers.
+Generated with bindgen.

+`linux_nfc-nci` must be built and available for the target platform.
+Set the environment variables `NFC_NCI_LINUX_LIB_DIR` and `NFC_NCI_LINUX_INCLUDE_DIR` to point to the relevant directories continaing library and headers.
+Or, enable the "vendored" feature to build from source.
+In this case, the library and headers will be installed in `lib` and `include` subdirectories in the build output directory, and are typically in the default search path for executables in that directory.

-At runtime, the library must be available in the library path, e.g. LD_LIBRARY_PATH on Linux.
+At runtime, the library must be available in the library path, e.g. `LD_LIBRARY_PATH` on Linux, or on one of the default search paths.

 For example, in the `vendor/linux_libnfc-nci` directory, run the following commands: